DHTMLX/docs-suite/docs/grid/usage.md

 2. as an *object* with the properties enumerated below:

-- `panel` - enables the panel of grouping control.
+- `panel` - (optional) enables the panel of grouping control, *true* by default.
 When the `panel` config is set to *true*, a user can drag columns' headers to the panel of creating and modifying groups

 ~~~jsx {7-9}
 const grid = new dhx.Grid("grid_container", {